 The Game Innovation Lab uses an iterative, playcentric approach to designing our games.
 This means that we involve players and player feedback at each level of our design process, from the earliest days when we are working with concepts and paper prototypes, to our first digital prototypes and on through our digital development.
 For a project such as Walden, we have brought in game players and non-players alike, to get a sense of how the game will be approached by a range of players.
-As we progress with the prototype, we will continue to iterate using this method of design.
-We have found that only be involving playtesters throughout the process can we understand where our innovative designs are working and where they need clarification.
+During our work on the prototype, we have continued to iterate using this method of design.